simon-ritchie/apysc/docstring_markdowns/apysc/_type/number.md

 **[Notes]**

-Float class is the alias of the Number, and it behaves the same as the Number class.<hr>
+The `Float` class is the alias of the Number, and it behaves the same as the Number class.<hr>

 **[Examples]**